juliobm/random_picture/README.md

 # random_picture
 Send a random picture from your stock by Telegram

 Select a picture from your photo stock, and send it by Telegram to your family!

-Perhaps the most rewarding script that I made.
+Perhaps the most rewarding script that I ever made.

 You must change in the python script  random_picture.py:
 - name of selected picture